Northern Norway: History

-The oldest known historical culture in the region is called Komsa, named after a mountain in Alta.
+The oldest known historical culture in the region is called the Komsa culture, named after a mountain in Alta.
 The first people possibly arrived 12,000–13,000 years ago, but it is uncertain whether they came from southern Norway or from the Kola Peninsula.
 Today the rock carvings at Hjemmeluft in Alta or at Leknes in Nordland are among the remainders of the Stone Age cultures, showing reindeer swimming across the fjords.
 A significant find area is between the river Tana and the fjord of Varanger, where the reindeer probably ran over the isthmus on the way between the winter and summer grazing.
 The question of the ethnic identity of the Stone Age cultures is politically charged, as many Sami feel the uncertainty surrounding the earliest settlers in Northern Norway is being used to question their status as an indigenous people.
 Metals were introduced around 500 BC.

 The Sami culture can be traced back at least 2,000 years.
-There is also some archeological evidence of Bronze Age agricultural settlements about 2,500 years old, as in Steigen and Sømna.
-In 2009, archeologist discovered evidence of barley grown in Kvæfjord near Harstad in the Bronze Age 1000 BC.
+There is also some archeological evidence of Bronze Age agricultural settlements about 2,500 years old, as in Steigen Municipality and Sømna Municipality.
+In 2009, archeologist discovered evidence of barley grown in Kvæfjord Municipality (near Harstad) in the Bronze Age 1000 BC.
 A larger settlement by people of Germanic origin, with substantial archeological evidence, seem to have occurred 200–300 AD.
 These settled along the coasts roughly up to Tromsø.
 The two ethnic groups traded with each other, and there seems to have been quite a lot of intermarriage.
 The nature of the co-existence is hotly debated.

 In the Viking Age, several chieftains along the coast played a significant role in Norwegian history, usually resisting unification of Norway.
 The voyage and story of Ottar from Hålogaland was recorded by King Alfred the Great in Wessex.
 Hårek from Tjøtta and Tore Hund, who killed Saint Olav at the Battle of Stiklestad in 1030 were important leaders according to Heimskringla.
 The chieftain and poet Øyvind Skaldespiller was the first to receive international acclaim, as his poems were rewarded when the Icelandic parliament organized a money collection to buy him a thick ring of gold.
 This flourishing period of resistance was followed by consolidation and centralization of the Norwegian state, which was (and is) dominated by southerners (in the relative sense of south of Northern Norway), reducing the power and wealth of the Northern Norwegian chieftains.